richardhsu/cs244-14-rcp/README.md

 ```

 Hopefully it will install successfully, if not read the error codes and fix.
-Unforutnately we may not be able to provide assistance with this.
+Unfortunately we may not be able to provide assistance with this.

 **Step 4:** The installation should provide some output on changing the path.
 You should follow those instructions but here it is reproduced assuming the